 - CAD drawings may be used for detailed documentation

-- BIM models may be used for coordination and project planning
+- BIM models may be used for BIM Coordination Services and project planning

 - CAD data can be integrated into BIM workflows